monikma/monikma.github.io/_posts/2016-05-28-java-8-oca-1z0-808-exam-checklist.md

 Very important: please comment if you find an error.
 </div>

+### Checklist on **every** question

+- are there typos
+- do the braces match, and are the semicolons in the right places
+- are imports missing (if line numbers start from 1)
+- are the method signatures really correct (e.g. constructor should not have return type)
+- are the letters `l` or `f` missing at the end of number `long` or `double` literals
+- are we not trying to call non-`static` method from a `static` method
+- are there any uninitialized local variables or class constants
+- is there a method called on an immutable object and not assigned to anything afterwards (look especially at Strings and Dates)
+- don't try to compute tricky variable reassignments in memory, that's a trap - take the paper

 ### Questions around Java

 - the question structure on the exam